Limit Shapes and Local Statistics for the Stochastic Six-Vertex Model: Classification of Translation-Invariant Stationary Measures

 Fix $\rho \in [0, 1]$, and let $\Upsilon = \Upsilon^{(\rho)} \in \mathscr{P} \big( \{ 0, 1\}^{\mathbb{Z}} \big)$ denote the product $\rho$-Bernoulli measure on $\{ 0, 1 \}^{\mathbb{Z}}$; in particular, if $\eta = \big( \eta (x) \big) \in \{ 0, 1 \}^{\mathbb{Z}}$ is sampled under $\Upsilon$, then $\mathbb{E} \big[ \eta (x) \big] = \rho$ for any $x \in \mathbb{Z}$.
 Then, one can quickly verify that $\Upsilon$ is translation-invariant and extremal.

 Furthermore, observe that $\Upsilon$ defines the distribution of the particle configuration at time $t = 0$ associated with a six-vertex ensemble sampled from the infinite-volume translation-invariant Gibbs measure $\mu (\rho)$ from \Cref{Translation}.
 The translation-invariance (with respect to vertical shifts) of this measure implies that $\Upsilon$ is stationary.
+Thus, $\Upsilon \in \mathscr{T} \cap \mathscr{S}$ and is extremal.